 The Selenium automation framework is a great tool-set for automating interactions with the browser.
 Because of its powerful open source features and standard adoption across many browsers, Selenium has become the most popular web testing framework in the world.
-You can run your automated testing scripts in a variety of languages against local browsers, a lab of browsers and devices using Selenium Grid or a device cloud like CrossBrowserTesting’s.
-To get the most out of Selenium automation, we’ve put together five best practices for automated browser testing.
+You can run your automated testing scripts in a variety of languages against local browsers, a lab of browsers and devices using Selenium Grid, or a device cloud like CrossBrowserTesting’s.
+To get the most out of automation, we’ve put together five Selenium best practices for browser testing.

 Use The Right Locators

 At the heart of the Selenium framework is interaction with the browser, letting you navigate, click, type and check different objects within the DOM using a few set actions.
 It does this using several different types of locators: